Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data II. The exterior of the black hole region: Einstein--Maxwell--(real)--scalar--field system in spherical symmetry

 \subsection{Cauchy problem and characteristic initial value problem}

 To solve \eqref{EMSFS} in spherical symmetry (see Definition~\ref{def.SS}), we will consider both the Cauchy problem and the characteristic initial value problem.
 We begin with the Cauchy problem formulation of the Einstein--Maxwell--(real)--scalar--field system in spherical symmetry.
 An initial data set in this setting is defined as follows. \begin{definition}[Cauchy data] A \emph{Cauchy initial data set} for the Einstein--Maxwell--(real)--scalar--field system in spherical symmetry consists of a curve $\Sgm_{0}$ (without boundary), a collection of six real-valued functions $(r, f, h, \ell, \phi, \dot{\phi})$ on $\Sgm_{0}$ and a real number ${\bf e}\neq 0$.
 We require $r\in C^2(\Sgm_0;\mathbb R)$, $f,h,\phi\in C^1(\Sgm_0;\mathbb R)$ and $\ell,\dot{\phi}\in C^0(\Sgm_0;\mathbb R)$.
 Moreover, $f, r$ are required to be strictly positive everywhere on $\Sgm_0$.
 For $\Sgm_0$ parametrized\footnote{At this point, we allow $\rho$ to have either finite or infinite range.
-We will require $\Sgm=\mathbb R$ later in Definition~\ref{def:adm-data}.} by $\rho$, the collection of functions together with ${\bf e}$ give rise to \emph{geometric data} consisting of the following: \begin{enumerate} \item The initial hypersurface $\boldsymbol{\Sgm_{0}} = \Sgm_{0} \times \bbS^{2}$ is endowed with the intrinsic Riemannian metric
+We will require $\Sgm_0 =\mathbb R$ later in Definition~\ref{def:adm-data}.} by $\rho$, the collection of functions together with ${\bf e}$ give rise to \emph{geometric data} consisting of the following: